HSargeant/movie-rank-v1/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Node.Js, Express, MongoDb, EJS
+**Tech used:** JavaScript, Node.js, Express, MongoDb, EJS, HTML, CSS

 I used node/express to build the server to handle the request to add movies and add/remove user likes.
 Used MongoDb for my database to store the current list of movies and their like count.
 EJS was used to keep the front end up to date with current rankings and movies that are added/deleted.